00rders/certifications/security-plus/02_architecture-and-controls/01_controls-and-categories.md

 ### 🧠 Core Concepts

-Security controls are mechanisms used to enforce the **CIA triad** (Confidentiality, Integrity, Availability).
+Security controls are the mechanisms used to protect systems, data, and people by enforcing the **CIA Triad**:
-Each control has two key attributes:
+- **Confidentiality** (protecting data from unauthorized access)
+- **Integrity** (ensuring data accuracy and trustworthiness)
+- **Availability** (ensuring systems and data are accessible when needed)

+Security controls are classified in **two ways**:

 ---

-#### 🔧 Control Types
+#### 🔧 Control Types (How a control is implemented)

 - **Technical (Logical)**
-  - Enforced by technology and systems
+  - Implemented using technology or systems
-  - Examples: Firewalls, intrusion detection systems, encryption
+  - Examples: Firewalls, antivirus software, access control lists, encryption, IDS/IPS

 - **Administrative (Managerial)**
-  - Enforced through policies, procedures, and training
+  - Implemented via policies, management decisions, and organizational processes
-  - Examples: Security policies, background checks, awareness training
+  - Examples: Security policies, hiring practices, background checks, user training

 - **Operational (Procedural)**
-  - Enforced through daily routines and processes
+  - Implemented via day-to-day operations and tasks
-  - Examples: Incident response plans, physical security patrols
+  - Examples: Incident response plans, physical access logs, awareness campaigns, maintenance procedures

 ---

-#### 🎯 Control Categories
+#### 🎯 Control Categories (What a control is intended to do)

+- **Preventive**
-- **Preventive** — Stops an attack from occurring
+  - Designed to stop an attack or threat from occurring
-  - Examples: Access control lists, door locks, security awareness training
+  - Examples: Door locks, firewalls, antivirus software, MFA, security awareness training

-- **Detective** — Identifies and logs an attack after it happens
+- **Detective**
+  - Designed to identify and log security events after they occur
-  - Examples: SIEM alerts, motion sensors, CCTV
+  - Examples: Log monitoring, SIEM alerts, motion sensors, CCTV, tripwires

+- **Corrective**
-- **Corrective** — Responds to and mitigates damage after an incident
+  - Designed to mitigate harm or restore systems after an incident
-  - Examples: Patch deployment, backup restores, firewall rule updates
+  - Examples: Patching, restoring from backup, changing firewall rules, reimaging systems

+- **Deterrent**
+  - Discourages actions through fear of consequences
+  - Examples: Warning signs, security cameras, security guards

+- **Compensating**
+  - Alternative controls that provide similar protection when primary controls aren’t feasible
+  - Example: Using CCTV and logs when full access control can’t be implemented

 ---

 ### 🔐 Why It Matters in Security

-- Controls are the foundation of every security architecture
+- Proper classification of controls helps security teams:
-- Analysts must understand types and categories to:
-  - Interpret alerts properly
+  - Design layered defense-in-depth strategies
+  - Prioritize responses to incidents
-  - Spot weaknesses or gaps in defenses
+  - Evaluate gaps in protection during audits or assessments
-  - Communicate control failures to technical and non-technical teams
+- Controls are a core part of every **risk mitigation plan** and compliance framework

 ---

 ### 💼 Real-World SOC Example

-> A brute-force login attempt bypasses weak credentials (failed **Preventive** control).
+> A brute-force login attempt succeeds due to weak credentials — a failure of a **Preventive** control (password policy).
-> The login is logged and triggers an alert (**Detective** control).
+> The attempt is logged by the SIEM and triggers an alert — a **Detective** control.
-> The SOC team blocks the IP, resets credentials, and enables MFA (**Corrective** and **Preventive** controls combined).
+> The SOC responds by blocking the IP, resetting credentials, and enabling MFA — combining **Corrective** and **Preventive** measures.
+> A policy update follows to enforce stronger passwords — an **Administrative** and **Preventive** control.

+---

+*Logged by 00rders*